scottrobertson/awesome-ynab/README.md

 - [Command line interface for YNAB](https://borsboom.io/cli-for-ynab/) Easy access to all parts of the YNAB API from your terminal

+- [SMS Alerts](https://github.com/ljb2of3/ynab-sms) Notify others when transactions have been added to YNAB

 ### Submit a Project

 To submit a project, please either create an issue, or submit a pull request.